Doloops/piwatcher/README.md

 ## Disk monitoring
 Disk state is pushed to stats:`$host.diskState` and can take values `standby`, `idle` or `active`. stats:`$host.cumulateDiskStateTime` counts the number of seconds the state did not change.
 That's a float with may too much precision ATM...

-## /etc/piwatcher-daemon.config : piwatcher service daemon configuration

-This config file only deals with running the daemon service properly.
-Config values are pretty straightforward.